axanthos/orange3-textable-prototypes/doc/widgets/text_summarizer.rst

     :scale: 10

-Summarizes a text segmentation by using Scikit-learn and Spacy to select the most important sentences of a segmentation.
+Create summaries with Scikit-learn and Spacy to select the most important sentences of a segmentation.

 Author